-If you are looking for a traditional on-campus job, including work-study positions, you can begin by searching for opportunities through the Yale Student Employment Office.
+If you are looking for an on-campus job, including work-study positions, you can begin by searching for opportunities through the Yale Student Employment Office.

 If you are an international student, you must consult the Office of International Students and Scholars (OISS) regarding your eligibility for employment while in the United States.